DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL033.md

 # REFL033
-## Use more specific types in the filter.
+## Use the same type as the parameter.

 <!-- start generated table -->
 <table>